Aitslab/nlp_2021_alexander_petter/utils/chemprot/README.md

 There are 13 groups of relations with a total of 22 labels, which can be found in the readme.pdf for each subfolder.

 ## Step 1: Extracting relations
 To use the corpus we first need to preprocess it to extract the relations of the train, dev and test set by running the `extract_relations.py`-script.
-To choose which dataset (*train, dev or test*) to extract the relations from, tune the variables in the beginning of the code:
+Run the script once for train, once for dev and once for test set: choose which dataset (*train, dev or test*) to extract the relations from, by changing the variables in the beginning of the code:
 ````python
 extra = ""
 p = "chemprot/" + p_train